onepercman/codereg/README.md

 - `-f, --file`: Specify the file to register (e.g., 'button.tsx')
 - `--help` or `-h`: Show help information
 - `--version` or `-V`: Show version information

+## Use Cases

+### React UI Libraries

+CodeReg is particularly useful for modern React UI libraries that share source code.
+Instead of installing the entire package, you can copy only the components you need and customize them directly in your project.

+### Custom Code Management

+- Copy utility functions from public repositories
+- Share code between projects
+- Maintain a local registry of commonly used code snippets
+- Version control your custom code modifications

+### Learning and Experimentation

+- Study and learn from open-source code
+- Experiment with different implementations
+- Create your own modified versions of existing code

 ## Development